 The essential feature of a reading disorder, Dyslexia, is reading achievement (reading accuracy, speed or comprehension as measured by individually administered standardized tests) that falls substantially below the expected level given the individual's chronological age, measured intelligence and age-appropriate education.
 The disturbances in reading significantly interfere with academic achievement or with activities of daily living that require reading skills.
 If a sensory deficit is present, the reading difficulties are in excess of those usually associated with it.
 If a neurological or other general medical condition or sensory deficit is present, it should be categorized as that.
 In individuals with a reading disorder, reading aloud is characterized by distortions, substitutions or omissions.
 Both reading out loud and silently are characterized by slowness and errors in comprehension.

-In the disorder of written expression, Dysgraphia, writing skills (as measured by an individually administered standardized test or functional assessment of writing skills) fall substantially below the expected skills for the individual's chronological age, measured intelligence and education.
+In the disorder of written expression, commonly referred to as Dysgraphia, writing skills (as measured by an individually administered standardized test or functional assessment of writing skills) fall substantially below the expected skills for the individual's chronological age, measured intelligence and education.
 The disturbance significantly interferes with academic achievement or certain daily living experiences.
 If a sensory deficit is present, the difficulties in writing skills are in excess of those usually associated with it.
 There is generally a combination of difficulties in the individual's ability to compose written tests, which tend to be full of grammar, spelling and punctuation mistakes, poor paragraph organization and poor handwriting.